tamasviktorkrizsan/bash-7zip/README.md

 ## Usage

-Copy the chosen script file from the "function-call" folder to the target folder Edit it to your needs, and execute it.
+Copy the chosen script file from the "function-call" folder to the target directory, where you want to process your files, edit it to your needs, and execute it.

 ## Functions